How To Change Feet Per Second To Miles Per Hour

 Q4: Can this conversion be applied to other unit systems (e.g., metric)?

 A4: Yes, the principles of dimensional analysis apply to all unit systems.
-The conversion factors would simply change depending on the units involved (e.g., meters per second to kilometers per hour).
+So naturally, g.
+Consider this: the conversion factors would simply change depending on the units involved (e. , meters per second to kilometers per hour).

 Q5: Is there a way to simplify the formula further?